 Woodshield post with our black rail

-We currently sell a range of composite posts to compliment our horse fence rail, Horse Fence Posts.
+We currently sell a range of composite posts to compliment our horse fence rail, Horse Fencing Posts.

 With all Plastic posts we recommend close inspection of any end caps that are required.
 The strength of the post can be

 compromised is these are not fitted securely and they form a pivotal part of the post itself.

 For further information on horse fence posts see our video at YouTube or Vimeo.

 Geofrey Smith is the Business Development Manager of Bounce Back ®Horse Fence.
 Bounce Back ® is wholly Australian owned and is manufactured exclusively in Sydney.
 He has overseen the development of the product, its marketing and the launch of www.fencing4horses.com.au.

 He is married with three children and lives in Sydney.

 The information provided is a suggestion only.
 This information is general only and it is up to the individual to ensure they use the correct fencing method suitable to their situation.
 Acacia Products will not assume responsibility for design choice by the installer.
 If unsure it is recommended that the owner of the property seek further advice through an approved Fencing Contractor.
 The views described in this article are of the individual and not the company.
 Always seek specific advice and consider you application carefully.